Unemployed Councils: Hunger marches

 Another new organization was established under Communist Party auspices early in 1931, the Unemployed Committee for the National Hunger March, headquartered in the offices of the CP's trade union affiliate, the Trade Union Unity League in New York City.
 This paper organization was established to coordinate a "First National Hunger March" on the nation's capital to demand federal unemployment insurance and to keep Congress focused upon the unemployment issue.
 This march was also to demand the granting of emergency winter relief for the unemployed in the form of a lump-sum payment of $150 per unemployed worker, with an additional $50 for each dependent.
 Other programmatic objectives which the Communist organizers of the march sought to advance included enactment of a 7-hour workday, establishment of a union wage pay scale for unemployed workers, payment of a soldiers' bonus to veterans of World War I, and an end to discrimination against black American and foreign-born workers.
 The first National Hunger March took place in November 1931, as unemployed workers marched to the capitol from as far as Seattle, Portland, and San Francisco.
-They arrived in Washington D.C. on December 6, 1931 and attempted to present their demands in the Senate and House chambers, but were not permitted to enter.
+They arrived in Washington, D.C., on December 6, 1931, and attempted to present their demands in the Senate and House chambers, but were not permitted to enter.
 Another National Hunger March took place again in November of the following year, this time with a total of 3,000 delegates from across the country arriving in the capitol to present their demands for winter relief and unemployment insurance to individual congressmen and senators.

+Protests spread

+In 1930, the CP and Unemployed Councils organized or participated in 107 protests in 47 cities, with multiple demonstrations in New York (16), Detroit, Chicago, and Philadelphia, Cleveland, and San Francisco, according to the Mapping American Social Movements Project.
+The following year the number of protests doubled and spread to 85 cities.
+And in 1932, 389 actions took place in 138 cities.
+In New York, protests were happening almost daily in that election year, 123 altogether.
+The Councils were also busy in Chicago (42), Detroit (28), Philadelphia (21), Cleveland (19), Toledo (18), Boston (16), Milwaukee (16).

+This extraordinary surge of protests (the numbers do not include unemployed demonstrations organized by Socialists and other radicals) helped shape the political climate in 1932, with Herbert Hoover warning of Communist revolution and hoping to stir a red scare in his bid for re-election, while Democrats, no less worried about Communists, hoped that blaming Hoover would be decisive with the electorate.